This post was originally published in March 2019 and has been updated.

 Roasted potatoes are one of my favorite go-to side dishes.
 They are easy to prepare and can be seasoned any way you like.
 They are a delicious side dish for everything from steak and chicken to pancakes and eggs.
 Leftovers are equally yummy in hash or frittatas.

-For more roasted potato favorites, try Hasselback Potatoes, Breakfast Potatoes, and Potatoes and Broccoli.
+Try Hasselback Potatoes, Breakfast Potatoes, and Potatoes and Broccoli for more roasted potato favorites.

 Types of potatoes for roasting

 I like using baby potatoes because they cook quickly and are so creamy on the inside.
-Use red or white or a combination of both.
+You can use red, white, or a combination of both.

 Larger potatoes can also be used.
-Just cut the potatoes into smaller, uniformly-sized chunks.
-It's important for the potatoes to be cut into uniform pieces so they roast evenly.
+Just cut the potatoes into smaller, uniformly sized chunks.
+The potatoes need to be cut into uniform pieces so they roast evenly.

 - fingerling - cut in half lengthwise before roasting for a pretty presentation